4.11 Remote Work Policy4.11 Remote Work Policy

 Remote work does not change the terms or conditions of employment or required compliance with College policies, procedures and/or work rules as communicated in the Employee Guide.

 Tax and other legal implications may be incurred for business use of the employee’s home based on IRS and state and local government restrictions.
-Responsibility for fulfilling all obligations in this area rests solely on the employee.
+Responsibility for fulfilling all tax and legal obligations rests solely on the employee.

 Employees are responsible to ensure an ergonomically appropriate and safe work environment.